 - 1 cup Pumpkin Puree

-- 3 tbsp Sugar Free Maple Syrup or to taste
+- 3 tablespoon Sugar Free Maple Syrup or to taste

 Instructions